Krlrmnn/learning-journey/Journey/04_strings/README.md

 - Building and filtering strings dynamically.
 - Applying membership checks (`in`, `not in`) for validation.
 - Understanding accumulator logic in the context of text processing.
+- String traversal and dynamic manipulation.
+- Data cleaning and normalization techniques.
+- Conditional validation and comparison logic.
+- Practical text processing for automation and input handling.